websight-io/starter/README.md

     - `backend` - contains application elements (components, templates, etc.) and Java code
     - `frontend` - contains frontend elements for low code template (scss, ts, fonts etc.)
 - `content` - contains sample content created with use of application
-- `distribution` - builds a distribution of the project - instance feature model and docker images for runtime components
+- `distribution` - builds a distribution (Sling OSGi Feature) of the project
 - `tests` - responsible for the automatic distribution validation
     - `content` - contains content used for end-to-end tests
     - `end-to-end` - end-to-end tests validating distribution